poppy-project/Poppy-eva-head-design/doc/Eve_head_assemby_procedure.md

 ## 5 - Preparing the RPi module

+- You must flash the SD card to install a Linux distribution and the Poppy software: follow this [guide](https://github.com/poppy-project/poppy-docs/blob/master/en/installation/burn-an-image-file.md#download-the-image).<br>Then you can insert the SD card in the SD slot of the RPi module.

-Place the RPi module on the "RPi support" part as shown in the image and gently tighten the 4 x M2x6 screws:
+- Place the RPi module on the "RPi support" part as shown in the image and gently tighten the 4 x M2x6 screws:

 <img src="img/RPi_on_support.png" width="600">

-When done, you can place the RPi support in the "bottom-face part" of the head, with the GPIO connector at the raer of the head.
+- When done, you can place the RPi support in the "bottom-face part" of the head, with the GPIO connector at the raer of the head.

 ## 6 - Final steps